 The same foam will last much longer in a guest bedroom than it will in your favorite chair.

-If the only person who ever sits on it is your 90 lb grandma, a good cushion could last dang near forever.
-If, however, the high school football team hangs out at your house every day . . .
+If the only “person” who ever sits on it is your toy poodle , a good cushion could basically last forever.
+If, however, you have three giant teenagers living, eating and wrestling on it every day .. .

 Do you see what I’m getting at?

-When we talk about “how long will a foam last” there are loads of variables in the mix. . .
-But density is your best tool for determining the answer.
+When we talk about “how long will a foam last” there are loads of variables . . .
+But density is your best tool for approximating an answer.

 Now here’s where people often get tripped up: